In this tutor interview series, we ask two expert ACCA tutors Peter Woolley and Mary Farmer for their thoughts on studying for the ACCA while working.

 Overall, is studying for the ACCA while working a good idea?

 It comes down to personality, personal preference, and personal circumstance.
 There’s no definitive answer.
 On the downside, studying for the ACCA while working is hard work for a good few years.
 Your leisure time will suffer, and the workload is intense.
 If time management is a weakness for you then you might struggle.

 (Source) Studying for the ACCA while working is hard work.

 Studying full-time is a bit more relaxed and gives you more time to get to grips with the material.
-If you study before working, at University for example, you can benefit from broader experience that can be useful.
+If you study before working, at University, for example, you can benefit from a broader experience that can be useful.

 On the other hand, relevant workplace experience can help you better understand how the theory and the practical side of the ACCA fit together.
 This understanding can help you do better in your ACCA exams.

 “…relevant workplace experience can help you better understand how the theory and the practical side of the ACCA fit together…”